MarineChap/Machine_Learning/Regression/Section 8 - Decision Tree Regression/README.md

 ## Algorithm

-We draw a tree of value where each node is a comparator between one indepedente variable and a value.
-Once this done, to predict a result, we just need to follow the tree.
+Step 1 : Draw a tree of value where each node is a comparator between one indepedente variable and a value.
+Step 2 : Predict a result by following the tree.

 ![Decision tree](https://github.com/MarineChap/Machine_Learning/blob/master/Regression/Section%208%20-%20Decision%20Tree%20Regression/Decision_Tree.png)